-Given the stream of video "evidence", which many take to be indicative of structural racism in police departments across America, the ensuing and understandable outrage in black communities across America, and the results from our previous analysis of non-lethal uses of force, the results displayed in Table 5 are startling.
+Given the stream of video "evidence", which many take to be indicative of structural racism in police departments across America, the ensuing and understandable outrage in black communities across America, and the results from our previous analysis of non-lethal uses of force, the results displayed in Table 4 are startling.

-Blacks are 23.8 percent less likely to be shot by police, relative to whites.
+Blacks are 23.5 percent less likely to be shot by police, relative to whites, in an interaction.
 Hispanics are 8.5 percent less likely to be shot but the coefficient is statistically insignificant.

-Rows (2) through (6) add various controls, identical to those in table 1D.
+Rows (b) through (f) add various controls, identical to those in Appendix Table 2C.
 Accounting for basic suspect or officer demographics, does not significantly alter the raw racial differences.
-Including encounter characteristics - which one can only accomplish by hand coding the narratives embedded in arrests reports - creates more parity between blacks and non-black non-Hispanic suspects, rendering the coefficient closer to 1.
+Including encounter characteristics - which one can only accomplish by hand coding the narratives embedded in arrest reports - creates more parity between blacks and non-black non-Hispanic suspects, rendering the coefficient closer to 1.
 Finally, when we include whether or not a suspect was found with a weapon or year fixed effects, the coefficients still suggest that, if anything, officers are less likely to shoot black suspects, ceteris paribus, though the racial differences are not significant.

-Columns (4) and (5) of table 5 include 4504 incident reports from 2005-2015 for all arrests during which an officer reported using his taser as a risk set, in addition to all OIS in Houston from that time period.
+Columns (4) and (5) of Table 4 include 4504 incident-suspect observations from 2005-2015 for all arrests during which an officer reported using his taser as a risk set, in addition to all OIS in Houston from that time period.
 The empirical question here is whether or not there are racial differences in the split-second decision as to whether to use lethal or non-lethal force through the decision to shoot a pistol or taser.

 Consistent with the previous results, the raw racial difference in the decision to employ lethal force using this taser sample is negative and statistically significant.
 Adding suspect and officer demographics, encounter characteristics and year controls does little to change the odds ratios for black versus non-black suspects.
-Including all controls available from the taser sample, table 5 shows that black civilians are 30.9 percent less likely to be shot with a pistol (rather than a taser) relative to non-black suspects.
+Including all controls available from the taser sample, Table 4 shows that black civilians are 30.7 percent less likely to be shot with a pistol (rather than a taser) relative to non-black suspects.
 Columns (6) and (7) pool the sample from hand coded arrest data and taser data.
 Results remain qualitatively the same.
-Controlling for all characteristics from incident reports, black suspects are 21.6 percent less likely to be shot than non-black suspects.
+Controlling for all characteristics from incident reports, black suspects are 24.2 percent less likely to be shot than non-black suspects.